-The Admissions Committee reviews the applicant’s essays, recommendations, extracurricular/community service activities, animal, veterinary, research, and work experience, personal development, diversity, and any special circumstances.
+This review covers applicant’s essays, recommendations, extracurricular/community service activities, animal, veterinary, research, and work experience, personal development, diversity, and any special circumstances.
 Each of these items is considered and contributes to the overall impression of the applicant.

-The Admissions committee may contact references directly if further information or clarification is needed.
+The Admissions Committee may contact references directly if further information or clarification is needed.

-The Admissions Committee considers the leadership roles, depth of involvement and accomplishments in university clubs, community organizations and varsity athletics.
+Includes leadership roles, depth of involvement and accomplishments in university clubs, community organizations and varsity athletics.

 Veterinary, animal and/or research experience may be voluntary or paid but must be completed under the supervision of a veterinarian or PhD scientist if it is research experience.

 The applicant is expected to have at least 200 hours of quality experience (veterinary/animal/research) from which the applicant should be able to demonstrate knowledge and understanding of the veterinary profession.
 The diversity, level of responsibility, and breadth of the experience is considered.
 Diverse experiences are encouraged.
 This could include experiences with companion animal, equine, production animal, research, or zoological veterinary medicine.
 The goal of veterinary experience is to give the applicant a good understanding of the breadth and depth of the veterinary profession.
 Partial credit may be given for less than 200 hours of experience.
 Pet ownership and educational coursework is not considered under experience.